Restricting Entries to All-Pay Contests: Introduction

-Finally, our paper is highly related to the literature of elimination contests.
-Similar to our two-stage model, \citet{Mendel_2021_sec_complete_info} study all-pay sequential elimination contests (SEC) but under complete information, where players' abilities information are common knowledge. \citet{Fu_2012_Optimal_Elimination_Lottery} and \citet{fu_aermicro_2022_disclosure_sec} study SEC under the format of a Tullock contest.
-In their setup, players are homogeneous in their abilities, and the winning and advancing probability of player $i$ with effort $e_i$ is $e_i^{r}/\sum_j e_j^{r}$ for some constant $r>0$.
-To the best our our knowledge, ours is the first paper to study two-stage SEC under the incomplete information setting.\footnote{\citet{2021_Two-Stage} analyze a similar two-stage SEC as our two-stage setting.
-However, there are several mistakes in their analyses.
-In particular, they use an incorrect structure of the posterior belief and mistakenly assume that players' posterior beliefs are IID.} The seminal paper of \citet{Moldovanu_2006_Contest_Architecture_Sub-elimination} studies a different but highly related two-stage sub-elimination contests.
-In the first stage, players are randomly divided into sub-groups, and the winners in each sub-group advance to the second stage to compete for prize.
-The belief structures in sub-elimination contests are straightforward as a second-stage player will perceive the abilities of her opponents as the largest order statistic among each sub-group, and they are IID.
-However, in our two-stage model, players' posterior beliefs are non-IID and depend on their private abilities.
-Moreover, in a two-stage SEC, posterior beliefs are coupled with their first-stage efforts.
-This renders our analysis novel and challenging.
+Finally, our paper is closely related to the literature on elimination contests.
+Similar to our two-stage model, \citet{Mendel_2021_sec_complete_info} study all-pay sequential elimination contests (SEC) under complete information, where players’ abilities are common knowledge. \citet{Fu_2012_Optimal_Elimination_Lottery} and \citet{fu_aermicro_2022_disclosure_sec} examine SECs in the form of Tullock contests, where players are homogeneous in their abilities and the probability of winning or advancing increases with effort.
+To the best of our knowledge, ours is the first paper to analyze two-stage SECs under incomplete information.\footnote{\citet{2021_Two-Stage} analyze a similar two-stage SEC to ours, but their analysis contains several errors.
+In particular, they use an incorrect posterior-belief structure and mistakenly assume that players’ posterior beliefs are i.i.d.} The seminal work of \citet{Moldovanu_2006_Contest_Architecture_Sub-elimination} studies a different but closely related two-stage \emph{sub-elimination} contest.
+In their setting, players are randomly assigned to subgroups in the first stage, and the winners of each subgroup advance to compete in the second stage.
+The belief structure in sub-elimination contests is relatively simple: a second-stage player perceives her opponents’ abilities as the largest order statistics from each subgroup, and these beliefs are i.i.d.
+In contrast, in our two-stage model, players’ posterior beliefs are non-i.i.d.\ and depend on their private abilities.
+Moreover, in two-stage SECs, posterior beliefs are intertwined with players’ first-stage efforts, making the analysis substantially more challenging and novel.